draganradu/simple-color-convertor-pantone-ral/readme.md

 | hexref    | Reference value in hex format         | boolean       | false          | For Hex it equels Hex6 |
 | debug     | this prevents the object cleanup      | boolean       | false          |       |

+## Contribute
+If there are any features you would like to support, or want to add it directly please send us a pull request.
+I`m more then happy.

+If you have any suggestions or you spotted an aberrant behavior or bugs, don't hesitate to send me an email.

+## License

+Copyright © 2019, Radu Dragan.
+Licensed under the [MIT License](https://github.com/draganradu/simple-color-convertor-pantone-ral/blob/master/LICENSE).

 ## Thank you